A History Timeline of Russian Cyberattacks: 2007-2016

 As one of the most devastating hacks in German history, the BfV, the national intelligence agency for Germany, investigated.
 They found that Russians sought sensitive information on German and NATO leaders.

-Russian hackers took control over a Ukrainian power station, effectively locking personnel out of their systems and leaving over 235,000 homes without any power or heat.
+Russian hackers took control of a Ukrainian power station, effectively locking personnel out of their systems and leaving over 235,000 homes without any power or heat.

 The US saw one of its most terrifying attacks by the Russians, the Democratic party computers were compromised, and the personal emails of many notable officials fell into the wrong hands.